-Camborne and Truro Nursery Schools have undertaken training with the Froebel Trust and through this Action Research grant wish to enhance practice and build stronger relationships with parents through Froebelian principles
+Camborne and Truro Nursery Schools have undertaken training with the Froebel Trust and through this Action Research grant enhanced practice and built stronger relationships with parents through Froebelian principles

-Throughout the pandemic both schools have adapted and reflected on how to communicate and build honest and trusting relationships with parents despite limited face to face contact.
-The settings would like to explore further opportunities to support parents’ confidence in understanding their child's learning and development, encouraging positive relationships through play and exploration.
+Throughout the pandemic both schools adapted and reflected on how to communicate and build honest and trusting relationships with parents despite limited face to face contact.
+The settings wanted to explore further opportunities to support parents’ confidence in understanding their child's learning and development, encouraging positive relationships through play and exploration.

 The pandemic highlighted the importance of the home-school relationship and made the team reflect upon how they communicate with families and the importance of the home-learning environment.
 Furthermore the consequences of the pandemic made them more aware of the inequalities that exist in:

 • parental confidence

 • understanding of child development and the value of play

 • Social experiences and opportunity for social conversations